dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 Endpoints in ASP.NET Core Kestrel provide the infrastructure for listening to incoming requests and routing them to the appropriate middleware.
 An endpoint in Kestrel is defined by a combination of an address and a protocol.

 * The address specifies the network interface and port on which the server listens for incoming requests.
-* The protocol defines the communication standard that is used between the client and server, such as HTTP or HTTPS, or the HTTP version.
-Endpoints can be configured to support HTTP or HTTPS, depending on the environment (development or production) and the requirements of the application.
+* The protocol defines the communication standard between the client and server, such as HTTP or HTTPS, and the HTTP version.

 ## Default bindings